evoingram/webapp-backend/docs/README.md

 ## [POSTMAN DOCUMENTATION](https://documenter.getpostman.com/view/6401823/SzRxWAvu?version=latest)

+- Postman Docs were last published on 04/04/2020

-All endpoints have been tested via Postman.
+- All endpoints have been tested and documented via Postman.
+- Postman docs contain examples of nearly all get endpoint responses.

 ### Endpoints For Login / Registration